Cotoneaster cambricus: Status

-Cotoneaster cambricus is critically endangered, with only six plants known in the wild, which are not regenerating naturally.
-This number has been supplemented in recent years by an additional 11 cultivated plants, grown from cuttings and seeds.
-Reintroduction has so far only had limited success; the 11 additional are the only survivors of 33 plants grown and planted out.
+Cotoneaster cambricus is critically endangered, with only six known plants in the wild, which do not regenerate naturally.
+This number has been supplemented in recent years by a further 11 cultivated plants, grown from cuttings and seeds.
+The reintroduction has had limited success, with the 11 additional plants being the only survivors of 33 plants grown and planted.
 The Biodiversity Action Plan for the species calls for this to be increased to 100 plants by 2030.
-Specimens are also cultivated in a number of botanical gardens.
-Historically, the species was much more abundant on the Great Orme when it was discovered in 1783.
+Specimens are also grown in a number of botanical gardens.

+Historically, the species was much more common on the Great Orme when it was discovered in 1783.
 The population was reduced in the 19th century by collectors deliberately digging up plants for their gardens.
-More recently overgrazing pressure by sheep, feral goats, and rabbits has reduced size of existing plants, reduced flowering and prevented those new seedlings that have developed from establishing themselves.
-They have also been facing competition from invasion seedlings of other species of Cotoneaster arising from cultivated plants in gardens in nearby towns.
+More recently overgrazing pressure by sheep, feral goats, and rabbits has reduced the size of the existing plants, reduced flowering and prevented the establishment of new seedlings.
+They also face competition from invasion seedlings of other species of Cotoneaster taken from cultivated plants in gardens in nearby towns.
 It has full legal protection under Schedule 8 of the Wildlife and Countryside Act 1981.